New Zealanders talk online, work online and shop online, but are they online savvy?

 2. Train your teams

-Cyber security is a team sport, train your teams to know what scams look like.
+Cyber security is a team sport, so train your teams to know what scams look like.

 A common scam sees a request for help come from someone appearing to be within your business, asking for a voucher or currency with immediate action – this is a big red flag.
 These kind of scams are known as spoofing, where as little as one letter is different to an email address or number you would typically recognise, to look like it’s coming from a person or organisation you trust.